 The North Sea is a much larger sea basin in Europe, known for its heavy traffic.
-We acquired total shipping intensity data and heat maps for this sea basin concerning the period July 2016 - July 2017 from the Havbase web application.
-In Figure 6 we compare the Havbase heat map to SEL's generated heat map as viewed from within the MSP Challenge client application.
+We acquired total shipping intensity data and heat maps for this sea basin concerning the period July 2016 - July 2017 from the Havbase website.
+In Figure 7 we compare the Havbase heat map to SEL's generated heat map as viewed from within MSP Challenge.

-Figure 6: North Sea - Havbase left, SEL right
+Figure 7: North Sea - Havbase left, SEL right